jdelarosaizq/devops-playground/README.md

 curl
 wget

-### Fork repo
+### Prepare your local repo
 In order to share the assessment with us please **fork** this project in your personal Github account.

 Although we will be using a public repo in Github you will need a token to download artifacts from workflows.
 You can create one from:
 `Profile -> Settings -> Developer setting -> Tokens (classic)
 `
+Export your token to a variable in your shell:
+`export GITUB_TOKEN=[your token here]
+`
 ## How it works?
 The idea is to interact with a local Kubernetes cluster using Github actions.
 For the sake of simplicity workflows will only produce a shell script with Terraform and Helm commands.
+After a pipeline is finished we can apply the changes in our local cluster by running this script:
+`./run-pipeline.sh OWNER REPO ARTIFACT_NAME
+`
+i.e.:
+`./run-pipeline.sh jdelarosaizq devops-playground push-branches `

 ## Our expectations
 We are looking to improve the given starting point and continue adding more stages to the live cycle.
 Some suggestions are: